thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 In this section, we'll get some hands-on experience with the `steering architecture` in `Psyanim 2` by designing an `interactive scene` with an `AI agent` and a `player-controlled agent`.

-The `AI agent` will `patrol` back and forth between a few points in the world, and when approached by the `player-controlled agent`, the `AI agent` will `flee` from it, waiting a bit some distance away before attempting to return back to it's `patrol`.
+The `AI agent` will `patrol` back and forth between a few points in the world, and when approached by the `player-controlled agent`, the `AI agent` will `flee` from it, waiting for some time at a certain distance away before attempting to return back to it's `patrol`.

 We will give the AI agent a 'brain' later to decide how to switch between behaviors (known as `decision-making` in game AI), but for this section, let's just get the AI agent patrolling between a few points using a `pathfollowing` steering behavior, so we can learn a bit about the `steering architecture` in general.